mattbierner/theremin-x/README.md

 $ npm run start
 ```

-This starts the script listing on the default midi input.
-It will automatically discover nearby supported vibrators.
-Ctrl+c to stop script.
+This starts the script listing on the default midi input ports.
+It will automatically discover nearby supported vibrators and drive them using there theremin midi input.

+Ctrl+c to stop the script.

 ## Hardware